Caegi/Semi_Supervised_Word_Sence_Disambiguation/readme.md

 |--wsi, -i| Show our clustering results for the different embeddings|
 |--wsd, -d|Show our classification results for the different embeddings and the split method.
 WARNING: This takes around 1h to execute!|
 |--compare, -c|Show the clustering results and the classification results to compare them.
 WARNING: This takes around 10 minutes to execute!|
+|--verbs, -v|Show all availble verbs, that we trained our models on.
+There are 66 verbs in total.

 The next three options have to be used together.
 With them, you can provide the model with a sentence and a lemma and it predicts the lemma's sense used in the sentence: